Bertha Pappenheim: Treatment by Breuer

-Breuer developed systematic remembering and "reeling off" the occasions when hysterical symptoms first occurred into a therapeutic method first applied to Pappenheim.
-To his surprise he noticed that a symptom disappeared after the first occurrence was remembered, or after the cause was "excavated".
+Breuer noticed that systematic remembering and spontaneously describing the occasions when hysterical symptoms first occurred had a therapeutic effect on Pappenheim.
+To his surprise, he noticed that a symptom disappeared after the first occurrence was remembered, or after the cause was "excavated".

-Breuer described his final methodology as follows: In the morning he asked Pappenheim under light hypnosis about the occasions and circumstances under which a particular symptom occurred.
+Breuer described his final method as follows: in the morning he asked Pappenheim, whom he had put under light hypnosis, about the occasions and circumstances under which a particular symptom occurred.
 When he saw her in the evening, these episodes—there were sometimes over 100—were systematically "reeled off" by Pappenheim in reverse temporal order.
 When she got to the first occurrence and thus to the "cause", the symptoms appeared in an intensified form and then disappeared "forever".

-Breuer later described the therapy as "a trial by ordeal", probably in the sense of an examination.
-He spent 1,000 hours in the course of two years.
+Breuer later described the therapy as "a trial by ordeal".
+He spent 1,000 hours with his patient over the course of two years.